 There are many actions leaders can take to foster an inclusive environment in their teams.
 I discuss one of the most crucial–psychological safety–in a recent column.

 But there are workplace dynamics that can harm efforts at creating inclusion.
 One of the most damaging is the dynamic of insiders and outsiders.

 Who are insiders and outsiders?

 The terms “insider” and “outsider” might bring to mind popular teenagers who actively exclude others from joining their clique.
 But in the context of a corporate environment, the behaviors at play can be much more subtle, embedded, and even undetected to some.

 For example, consider one of my clients: Jeff, who works for an international tech company.
 Jeff’s team is comprised of people in the same time zone as the corporate headquarters, while others, like Jeff, live several time zones away.
-Jeff often starts his day by working on a project, only to learn the company changed direction or canceled the project completely the night before.
-He and his immediate colleagues were left out of the decision making because they were asleep.
+Jeff often starts his day by working on a project, only to learn the company changed direction or canceled the project completed the night before.
+He and his immediate colleagues were left out of the decision-making because they were asleep.
 Jeff feels like an outsider, while the rest of his team are perceived as insiders.

 Culture can unintentionally create insiders and outsiders.

 Jeff’s experience was a result of structural challenges.
 But workplace culture can unintentionally create an insider/outsider dynamic, too.